When Your Girl is a Grinch

 The Problem: She’s Got the Gimmies

 Focusing on gifts, and who gets what and how much, can get out of hand around the holidays.
 And with stores marketing “perfect gifts,” constant toy commercials on TV, and catalogs shipped to your door almost non-stop, even the sweetest of girls can get a greedy streak now and then or feel jealous of someone who has more than she does.

 The Fix: Give Priceless Presents

 Take the focus away from material objects and help your girl reconnect with the most valuable things we can gift to each other—our time, our energy, and our thoughtfulness.
-Give her an opportunity to give to others in your community by volunteering at a soup kitchen or food bank, or paying a special holiday visit to the neighbor down the street whose partner passed away this year and might want a bit of company.
+Give her an opportunity to give to others in your community by donating to a soup kitchen or food bank, or paying a special, socially-distanced holiday visit to the neighbor down the street whose partner passed away this year and might want a bit of company.
 She’ll feel good about what she’s doing to help others and will develop a new appreciation for all the riches she has in her own life.

 The Problem: The Magic is Missing

 As your girl gets older, she might start to feel that Santa and other holiday hallmarks are for little kids—and not so much for her.

 The Fix: Give Her North Pole Power